giantswarm/docs/sources/installation/gettingstarted.md

 ## Prerequisites

-As of now, we don't have an automated sign-up process yet.
-In order to provide you with access to a Giant Swarm cluster and the required command line interface (CLI) client, please __send us an email__ to [support@giantswarm.io](mailto:support@giantswarm.io).
+As of now, we don't have an automated sign-up process, yet.
+In order to provide you with access to a Giant Swarm cluster and the required command line interface (CLI) client, please __send an email__ to [support@giantswarm.io](mailto:support@giantswarm.io).
 In this email, please include the following details:

  * Your full name and email address